glvckoma/Strawberry-Jam/plugins/advertising/README.md

 - Save and load advertisement configurations
 - Simple start/stop controls with status indicator
 - Customizable time intervals between messages
+- Configurable packet suffix to match your current game session

 ## How to Use